 Meet Natalie Duque

-Born in Queens, NY and raised by a single mom, Duque was often left to her own devices as a child, and more often chose the company of music over kids her own age.
-“I am a highly empathetic person-- I’ve always struggled with taking on the emotions of the people around me,” she says.
-“It can be exhausting with people, but with music, it’s the opposite.
+Born in Queens, NY and raised by a single mom, Duque was often left to her own devices as a child, often choosing the company of music over kids her own age.
+“I am a highly empathetic person; I’ve always struggled with taking on the emotions of the people around me,” she says.
+“But with music, it’s the opposite.
 Losing myself in a song has always put me at ease.”

 After trying her hand at songwriting for the first time at thirteen, she soon grew fixated, finding an outlet for her emotions through song that provided her with comfort and healing.
 Heartfelt songs flowed easily for the artist, allowing her to connect with her emotions.
 Later on, the songstress began sharing her artistry in order to help others find a kindred solace in her music.
 After pursuing a career as a middle school special education teacher, Natalie couldn’t ignore the voice inside her head telling her that she should be focusing on her music instead.
 One day, she decided to put it all on the line: Natalie quit her teaching job and decided to launch her music career.